Cloud-Jas/Cosmic-azlearn/README.md

 # Potential use cases

-- Create and modelling chat application
+- Create and model chat application
-- Integrate leaderboard and live scheduled tasks for each users
+- Integrate leaderboard and live scheduled tasks
-- Customize maps with various realtime markers
+- Customize maps with realtime data
+- Implementing Push notifications
 - Track statistics of a individual user